mchuahua/EHRstoryboard/README.md

 - Make sure number of columns matches the number of columns in data_processed
 - Otherwise, the html can be edited as you wish

+There should be lots of comments that are self-explanatory, otherwise contact me for any help :)